disuhitarth/vision-assembly-dashboard/ENHANCED_FEATURES.md

 ---

 ### **🎯 Pro Tip for Demos:**
-*Start with: "Let me show you our AI-powered vision inspection system with live camera feed..." then click ❓ Help to show the comprehensive built-in user guide!*
+*Start with: "Let me show you our automated vision inspection system with live camera feed..." then click ❓ Help to show the comprehensive built-in user guide!*

 **Your industrial dashboard is now professional-grade and demo-ready!** 🚀